 The national demand for nurses in all areas is surpassing the number of professionals available.
 The U.S. Bureau of Labor Statistics reports that by the year 2018, there will be a need for 581,500 more nurses in the workforce than will be available.

 The St. Ambrose Nursing Department is pleased to offer an undergraduate program of study for a bachelor of science in nursing (BSN).
-Through the ACCEL program, RNs may earn their BSN to meet the professional standards for advancement in their institution or the hiring qualifications required in more independent practice settings.
+Through Accelerated Programs for Adults, RNs may earn their BSN to meet the professional standards for advancement in their institution or the hiring qualifications required in more independent practice settings.

 Our program is for high school graduates with or without college transfer credits who want to earn a Bachelor's of Science in Nursing degree.